DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-Then, we should share the `defaultFilterValue` between the `ToolbarFilter` and `ToolbarFilterState` plugins.
-This involves an extra getter called `toolbarFilterValue`.
-In addition, the `ToolbarFilter` now depends on the `ToolbarFilterState`, and we should modify these plugins accordingly.
+Next, use the `toolbarFilterValue` getter to share the `defaultFilterValue` between the `ToolbarFilter` and `ToolbarFilterState` plugins.
+In addition, add the `ToolbarFilterState` to the `ToolbarFilter`'s dependencies.

 *file toolbar-filter-state.js:*
 ```jsx